-I’m a humanist, a feminist and a mother who is passionate about food loves to cook and share with others.
-Growing up in a town called Ramallah in Palestine.
-Moved to the US in my adult years to pursuing an education, graduating with a Masters in International Studies.
+In addition to being a mother to a very curious opinionated young boy, I consider myself a humanist and a feminist and very passionate about raising awareness about my country.
+I grew up in the town of Ramallah, a city in the West Bank, Palestine.
+Moved to the US in my adult years to pursue higher education, and I graduated with a master’s in international studies.
 Working with nonprofits for most of my professional life has been very enjoyable and rewarding.

-Experimenting and cooking for myself while getting instructions from my mother over the phone.
-Food is a big deal in our culture, we come from large families and enjoy eating together with or without special occasions.
-I love to cook and invite my friends over.
-I get a lot of feedback from my friends encouraged me to write this blog.
-Also thinking it would be nice to keep my mother's recipes carried on and shared with those who love Palestinian food.
-Worth noting, I love experimenting with food and there will be a times when I will have my own recipes.
+I love to cook and invite my friends and family over.
+The great feedback from my friends and family encouraged me to write this blog.
+Also, think it would be nice to keep my mother's recipes carried on and shared with those who love Palestinian food.

-Since my son was born I developed a passion and interest in writing children storybooks.
-Thus far I have published two stories as described below:
+After my son was born I developed a passion and interest in writing children storybooks.
+Thus far, I have published two stories as described below:

 Easter in Ramallah: About friendship and holiday traditions that have been shared among Palestinian, Christian and Muslim families for centuries.
 A story that reflects the tradition of celebrating Easter holiday that was carried on for years and takes the reader to a fun festive place. filled with a colorful atmosphere, drums playing, love and laughter from the eye of a child.